On classification of (self-dual) higher-spin gravities in flat space: Quartic holomorphic constraint

 From equation \eqref{case4f1}, we can extract the system for the couplings and by substituting the functions \eqref{case4_func} into \eqref{LCholo}, also the relations among them:

 This gives the most general solution to the constraint \eqref{LCholo} in the presence of both even- and odd-derivative couplings.
 We also find these further constraints

 However, these are automatically satisfied, as can be seen using \eqref{usefulrelations}.
 Everything discussed above holds for $\Lambda \geq 5$.
-For $\Lambda = 4$, although some monomial powers become degenerate, the conditions in \eqref{case4system1} is still satisfied, leading to the same solution.
+For $\Lambda = 4$, although some monomial powers become degenerate, the conditions in \eqref{case4system1} are still satisfied, leading to the same solution.

 The next problem is to find a meaningful solution\footnote{By this, we mean a solution that involves several couplings, perhaps, including the gravitational ones.} to \eqref{case4system1}.
 This can be done by examining each case individually; however, finding a general procedure to classify all solutions is not straightforward.